GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 authors:
   - estelleweyl
 description: An introduction to the range of elements used to mark-up text.
-date: 2023-13-02
+date: 2023-14-02
 tags:
   - html
 ---

-We’ve covered most, but definitely not all, the HTML elements.
-One area we haven’t discussed in inline text elements.
+We've covered most, but definitely not all, the HTML elements.
+One area we haven't discussed in inline text elements.
 Contrary to popular belief, HTML was originally intended for sharing documents, and not cat videos.
 There are many elements that provide text semantics for documentation.
 There is a module covering links and the `<a>` element.
 The rest of these elements will be briefly discussed here.